 WHAT CAN UK BUSINESSES DO TO ENSURE THEY CAN STILL RECEIVE DATA FROM EUROPE FOLLOWING A NO-DEAL BREXIT?

 UK businesses that are part of a multi-national group may consider (or already have in place) binding corporate rules (BCR’s); these are internal rules for the transfer of data among separate entities within a corporate group.
 If BCR’s are not applicable, UK businesses may consider incorporating standard contractual clauses (SCC’s) into their contracts with European organisations.
 The UK’s data protection authority, the ICO, has put together contract builder (Controller to Controller or Controller to Processor) to assist UK business to implement SCC’s.
 It may also be possible to rely on other safeguards in accordance with Article 46 of the GDPR.
-For further information, refer to the ICO’s no deal Brexit guidance and 5 steps to take.
+For further information, refer to the ICO’s 5 steps to take.

 In certain scenarios (such as if you offer goods or services to individuals in the EEA or monitor the behaviour of individuals in the EEA but you do not have any EEA offices, branches or establishments) you may need to appoint a representative from the end of the transition period.
 Further details can be found on the ICO European representatives page.
 If your business relies on exchanging personal data with European organisations then you should take action now to protect your position with your European clients and suppliers.